 Provides tutoring, reading and writing help, reasonable accommodations for special needs, and other support services to all students.
 In order to receive appropriate accommodations, students with disabilities must register with the Center for Teaching and Learning Excellence and provide relevant documentation.
 Students should contact Mary Ellen Pichiarello (Extension 4039) for an appointment.
 Located in St. Thomas Hall, 5th Floor.

 - Free, confidential individual and group counseling for students about such things as: relationship and family issues, career decision making, misuse of alcohol and other drugs, stress, anxiety, depression, bereavement, and many other issues, as well.
 Located in O'Hara Hall, Room 606.

-Provides a welcoming atmosphere to all military veterans through peer support, advocacy and community involvement.
+- Provides a welcoming atmosphere to all military veterans through peer support, advocacy and community involvement.
 Membership is open to all student veterans and interested members of the University Community.
-Students may make email contact at firstname.lastname@example.org.
+Email: firstname.lastname@example.org.

 - Academic Advising Centers

 - For help in choosing and scheduling classes, majors, etc., contact your Academic Advising Center:

 College of Arts & Sciences – St. Thomas 309, 570-941-6323

 Panuska College of Professional Studies – McGurrin Hall 101, 570-941-6390

 Kania School of Management – Brennan Hall 206, 570-941-6100

 If a student is called or volunteers for active military duty while attending The University of Scranton, The University will do its best to protect the academic and financial interest of the student within the norms of good academic judgment.